Control the logging behavior of Terraform Runner

 To use these environment variables, they need to be set on each Terraform Runner pod where the Terraform code is being executed.
 This can typically be done by adding them to the pod's environment variables in the Terraform Runner deployment configuration.

-• The DISABLE_TF_LOGS variable, when set to "1", will disable all Terraform output logs to stdout and stderr.
+DISABLE_TF_LOGSvariable, when set to "1", will disable all Terraform output logs to stdout and stderr. - The

 The Default Logging Behavior

-• By default, the logging level for the tf-runner is configured at the info level.
+- By default, the logging level for the

-• The DISABLE_TF_LOGS variable is not activated as part of the default settings.
+DISABLE_TF_LOGSvariable is not activated as part of the default settings. - The

-• The ENABLE_SENSITIVE_TF_LOGS variable remains inactive in the default configuration.
+ENABLE_SENSITIVE_TF_LOGSvariable remains inactive in the default configuration. - Calls to

-• Calls to ShowPlan and ShowPlanRaw on the runner are not logged by default.
+ShowPlanandShowPlanRawon the runner are not logged by default. - For

 For more information on configuring the Terraform Runner and its environment variables, please consult the documentation on customizing runners within the Weave TF-controller.